-Whispers about a possible recession have been in the air since 2016 but those whispers grew a lot louder recently with many economists highlighting various economic indicators pointing towards a possible recession in the immediate future.
+Whispers about a possible recession have been in the air for a few years, but those whispers grew a lot louder recently with many economists highlighting various economic indicators pointing toward a possible recession in the immediate future.

-Feeling trapped in a job they hate - Perhaps you were looking to leave your current job and make a career change but the recession put the brakes on that.
-People trapped in jobs that they hate can be less productive and many times the unhappiness from their professional life bleeds into their personal lives.
+Feeling trapped in a job they hate - Perhaps you were looking to leave your current job and make a career change, but the recession put the brakes on that.
+A person trapped in a job they hate can be less productive and many times the unhappiness from their professional life bleeds into their personal life.

-Getting laid off from job - This is the most painful consequence of a recession.
-This has a significant impact on a person emotionally.
-It also forces them to pick themselves up and enter into a competitive job market...
-And, the awkward and uncomfortable fact is that if you are laid off, you're better off being involved in a company's first round of layoffs.
+Getting laid off from a job - This is the most painful consequence of a recession.
+It has a significant impact on a person emotionally.
+It also forces them to pick themselves up and enter into a competitive job market.
+And the awkward and uncomfortable fact is that if you are laid off, you're better off being involved in a company's first round of layoffs.
 Those let go in a second round of layoffs must enter into an even more competitive job market where their former co-workers already have a head start on them.

-Being forced to accept a job they don't want - People have bills to pay and it's not uncommon for some to become so frustrated with the job search process that they eventually settle for any job that will hire them.
+Being forced to accept a job they don't want - People have bills to pay and it's not uncommon for some to become so frustrated with the job search process that they eventually settle for any job offer they get.
 This is especially painful for anyone that may have been laid off from a career they loved.
-Going from a career you love to one that you don't could make you a less productive worker and have major emotional impacts.
+Going from a career you love to one you don't could make you a less productive worker and could also have major emotional impacts.

-There will be some common sense signs such as the state of your industry and overall health of the company you work for, but beyond that there are typically six strong indicators that your job is at risk during a recession.
+There will be some common sense signs such as the state of your industry and the overall health of the company you work for, but beyond that, there are typically six strong indicators that your job is at risk during a recession.

-If you're currently just getting by at your job but you can't define what you do particularly well or the value you provide the company, that's a MAJOR red flag.
+If you're currently just getting by at your job but can't define what you do particularly well or the value you provide the company, that's a major red flag.

-A solid long-term career goal is a 2-5 year plan that highlights the skills and expertise that you provide to a company and what the company's return on investment will be if they hire you.
+A solid long-term career goal involves a 2-5 year plan that highlights the skills and expertise that you provide to a company and what the company's return on investment would be if they hire you.
 This is all about creating and maintaining your personal brand.
 Your career goal should also include a plan for how you want to continue to grow professionally.

 How To Prepare Your Career For A Recession

-Nothing in this world is foolproof but there are certainly steps that you can take now at your current job that will make you less vulnerable during a recession.
+Nothing in this world is foolproof but there are certain steps that you can take now at your current job that will make you less vulnerable during a recession.

-It all starts with being an engaged employer who strives to always exceed expectations at work.
+It all starts with being an engaged employee who strives to always exceed expectations at work.

-- How To Prepare Your Career For A Recession - Work It Daily ... ›
+- How To Prepare Your Career For The Next Recession - Work It Daily ... ›